neuraloperator/neuraloperator/doc/source/user_guide/fno.rst

 and :code:`compl_mul2d()` is the matrix multiplication for complex numbers.

-Note in the forward call above that :code:`torch.fft.rfft()` returns a matrix of size `n` along each dim that indexes Fourier modes `0, 1, 2, ... n//2, -n//2, -n//2 - 1, ...-1`.
+Note in the forward call above that :code:`torch.fft.rfft()` returns a matrix of size `n` along each dim that indexes Fourier modes :code:`0, 1, 2, ... n//2, -n//2, -n//2 - 1, ...-1`.
 Since our
 inputs are real-valued, we take the real-valued FFT, which is skew-symmetric, so information is repeated across one axis.
 Therefore it is sufficient to keep only two of the four corners of the FFT matrix.

-Equivalently, we could also apply a periodic FFT-shift using `torch.fft.fftshift` to move the zero-frequency component to the center of the FFT matrix, such that the matrix would be indexed with modes `-n//2, -n//2 + 1, ...-1, 0, 1, ...` as shown below:
+Equivalently, we could also apply a periodic FFT-shift using :code:`torch.fft.fftshift` to move the zero-frequency component to the center of the FFT matrix, such that the matrix would be indexed with modes :code:`-n//2, -n//2 + 1, ...-1, 0, 1, ...` as shown below:

 .. image:: /_static/images/fft_shift.png
-    :width: 800
+    :width: 500

 (source: [3]_)

 **Convolutional Filters in Fourier Space**

 .. image:: /_static/images/filters.jpg
   :width: 800